junlarsen/llvm4j/README.md

 There are samples hosted in the `/samples` directory, but some of these may not be up-to-date as the project has a rapid development cycle in these early

-Documentation for the library is automatically built on each push to master.
+Documentation for the library is automatically built on each push to master and automatically deployed to these endpoints:

 - [Project Documentation][docs]
 - [API Documentation (Dokka)][apidocs]